puremourning/vimspector/README.md

 ## Quick Start

-There are 2 installation methods:
+There are 3 installation methods:

-* Using a release tarball and vim packages
+* Using a release tarball and Vim packages
-* Using a clone of the repo (e.g. package manager)
+* Using a clone of the repo and Vim packages
+* Using a plugin manager

+**Way1: Using a release tarball and Vim packages**

 Release tarballs come with debug adapters for the default languages pre-packaged.
 To use a release tarball: